Feelings Library

 2. Recording the feelings and details of the situation

-3. Reflecting on the cause and effect of the situatio
+3. Reflecting on the cause and effect of the situation

 By going through this process you hopefully begin to start seeing patterns in your reactions.
 By understanding those patterns and their causes, you can begin to avoid or head off negative situations in the future.